 This spring, we decided to grow lettuce and dill in our windowsill.
 What a good intention.
 We could have fresh salad and herbs to make healthy meals.
-We planted the seeds with our kids’ help, and we all were excited about the prospects.
-We were even more excited when the first green heads popped out of the black soil.
+We planted the seeds with our kids help and we all were excited about the prospects.
+We were even more excited when the first green plant heads popped out of the black soil.
 Our joy, however, ended there.
 Our cats ate them.
 So how do you get cats to stop eating plants was an article we needed to write.
 In this article, you’ll learn why your cat eats your plants and 4 ways to get your cat to stop chewing your indoor plants.

 Why cats eat plants

 But why do cats eat plants?
 Unfortunately, scientists are unable to provide an exact answer, and cats are even less likely to explain themselves to us.
 But here is what we know.

 Cats usually vomit after eating grass.
 This would suggest that they might be deliberately purging their system.
 Plants also provide fiber, which aids digestion and the passing of hair balls, and they might provide certain vitamins and minerals.
 Some people say that a cat eating grass is a sign of forthcoming rain, though this isn’t backed by science.
 The most plausible answer is that cats simply enjoy the activity.
 Why else would they be doing it?